-In Microsoft Word, a “style” is essentially a collection of one or more pieces of formatting information.
+In Microsoft Word, a “style” is essentially a collection of one or more pieces of formatting information.1

 Using styles can be a great way to ensure consistent formatting across a document.
-Styles are especially helpful when you use them to format your headings.1And if you ever need to turn styles into direct formatting, you can do that pretty easily also.
+Styles are especially helpful when you use them to format your headings.2

 Here are 4 simple steps to start leveraging styles in your headings.

 1. Identify the heading format requirements your style authority has.

 If you’re a student writing for class, you’ll want to consult your school’s and professor’s requirements.